-When it comes to oily or acne-prone skin types, Dr. Garshick stresses the importance of looking for formulas that are non-comedogenic.
+When it comes to oily or acne-prone skin types, Dr. Garshick stresses the importance of looking for non-comedogenic formulas.
 “It’s best to avoid oils that will clog the pores and potentially lead to more breakouts,” she says.

 Fragrance-Free When Possible

 Dr. Garshick also recommends shopping for face oils that are fragrance-free whenever possible, avoiding both added synthetic fragrance and natural fragrances such as essential oils if your skin is especially sensitive.
-“Many oils contain natural fragrance and extracts, and it’s important for those with sensitive skin to remember that some of these fragrances may be irritating on the skin.”
+“Many oils contain natural fragrance and extracts, and those with sensitive skin need to remember that some of these fragrances may be irritating on the skin.”

 Can you use face oil on oily skin?

-Believe it or not, but you can use face oils on oily skin, it just depends on the type of oil.
+Believe it or not, you can use face oils on oily skin—it just depends on the type of oil.
 “It’s important to select an oil that won’t clog the pores or worsen breakouts,” says Dr. Garshick.
 “Oils with a larger molecule size can be considered comedogenic, but those with a smaller molecule size, such as squalene and argan oil, penetrate the skin a bit better.”

 Do face oils cause acne?

 According to Dr. Garshick, face oils don’t necessarily cause acne.
 “A concern around facial oils has been that, as the name states, they contain oil which traditionally is thought to clog pores and lead to breakouts—however, not all oils are created equal,” she says.
 “There are oils that won’t clog the pores and, as such, won’t cause acne.
 Additionally, oils such as tea tree oil may even have anti-inflammatory and antibacterial benefits and may be helpful for those with acne.”